 This course provides a one-semester introduction to human anatomy and physiology geared to meet the needs of Medical Assistant students.
 This course does not satisfy requirements for Nursing AAS or Liberal Arts and Sciences AS degree programs.
 It is also appropriate as a science elective for non-science majors who meet the prerequisites.
 Students study the organization of the human body, homeostasis, cells and tissues, and anatomical terminology.
 They also examine the basic structure and functions of all eleven organ systems.
 In the laboratory portion of this course students examine and identify representative models and specimens of cells, tissues, organs, and organ systems.
 Select laboratory exercises demonstrate important aspects of organ system functioning.
-Prerequisites: SCI 1050 Introduction to Biology I and SCI 1051 Introduction to Biology I Lab, or SCI 1124 Principles of Biology I.
+Prerequisites: SCI 1050 Introduction to Biology I or SCI 1124 Principles of Biology I.